robbpage/rtslabs/README.md

 Initial testing for RTSLabs.
-To see it in action <a href="https://twindesignstudios.com/rtslabs/rtslabs.php">Click Me</a>.
+For a *really* simple demonstration, <a href="https://twindesignstudios.com/rtslabs/rtslabs.php">Click Me</a>.